At The Frelinghuysen Arboretum

 Assist with mailings and other clerical assignments.
 Greet Arboretum visitors.
 Help package printed materials or seeds and labels for school classes, Community Gardens and other programs.
 Work on a variety of essential tasks.
 Volunteer time: 2 to 3 hours per week.

 Conduct garden tours of the Frelinghuysen Arboretum, Willowwood Arboretum or Bamboo Brook Outdoor Eductation Center as scheduled.
 Training provided during March.

 Teach workshops on plant-related subjects to school classes, grades 1-6.
 Training includes instruction by the staff and assisting and observing other instructors.
 Volunteer time: 2 hours per workshop, spring and fall.

 Assist at Special Events with such duties as hospitality, hostessing or other tasks as needed to ensure the success of the event.
 Help promote membership by acquainting the public with the special advantages the Friends offer.
 Volunteer time: as needed.

-Want to help out at the 2015 Plant Sale?
-Check out the Plant Sale Volunteer Sign-up Form by clicking the image at right.
+Want to help out at the 2016 Plant Sale?
+The Plant Sale Volunteer Sign-up Form will be coming soon -- keep watch here.

 See you in the Garden.